-Studies have shown that successful day traders are much less common than we think.
+Studies have shown that successful day traders are much less common than usual.
 The majority of day traders lose money.
 It requires a lot of discipline, money, research, and, most importantly, time.
 Yes, there is the occasional lucky trade that boosts our ego.
-Full of confidence, we think we figured it out and place another trade.
-That one does not go as well, and we’re either back on Step 1, or we’ve lost our initial gains and more.
+Full of confidence, we figured it out and placed another trade.
+That one does not go as well, and we’re either back on Step 1 or we’ve lost our initial gains and more.

 Anyone who has ever been to a casino was down on their initial buy-in and had to work their way back up.
 Trading should not be treated in the same way.
 If you are down on a trade, take the loss and move on to the next trade.
 Many inexperienced momentum traders keep averaging down on their bad trade, claiming they can buy lower and average down.
 They often catch a falling knife and blow up their brokerage accounts.